Choose another writer in this calendar:

 "The biggest part of the joke is the punch line, so the biggest part of a book should be the punch line, the ending.
 People don't read a book to get to the middle, they read a book to get to the end and hope that the ending justifies all the time they spent reading it.
 So what I do is, I get my ending and, knowing what my ending is going to be, then I write to the end and have the fun of knowing where I'm going but not how I'm going to get there."
 (Spillane in Speaking of Murder, ed. by Ed Gorman and Martin H. Greenberg, 1998)

 Frank Morrison Spillane was born in Brooklyn, New York, the only child of John J. Spillane, a bartender, and Catherine A Spillane.
 Noteworthy, in The Twisted Thing (1966) Mike Hammer mentions his father; he was the one who comforted him when he hurt himself.
 In his youth Spillane read such writers as Alexandre Dumas and Anthony Hope, and was also fascinated by comic books.
+A natural athlete, he was good in American football and swimming.
 He graduated in 1935 from Erasmus Hall High School in Brooklyn, and then attended briefly Fort Hays State College in Kansas, but dropped out, and moved back to New York.
 To earn his living, Spillane worked as a lifegueard at Breezt Point, Queens, and in the 1940s he sold ties at Gimbles department stores.

 Spillane began his writing career in the mid-1930s.
 His first stories were published mostly in comic books and pulp magazines.
 He developed Mike Danger, a prototype for the private eye Mike Hammer, and wrote among others for Captain America, Captain Marvel, and The Human Torch.
 Commercially, Mike Danger was a failure; he never found his way into newspapers.
 During WW II Spillane served as a flying instructor for the U.S. Army Air Force in Mississippi and Florida; he never got overseas.
 In 1945 he married his first wife, Mary Ann Pierce, in Greenwood, Mississippi.
 They had four children.
 Achieving the rank of captain by the time, he left the service, and returned in 1946 to New York.